2008, Atlas & Co.

 aristocracy of her time.
 The daughter of Jacques Necker, Louis

-XVI's finance minister, she marrieed Sweden's ambassador to
+XVI's finance minister, she married Sweden's ambassador to the

-the French court and for two decades held the limelight as a
+French court and for two decades held the limelight as a political

-political figure and prolific writer.
-Admittedly not a beauty,
+figure and prolific writer.
+Admittedly not a beauty, she was

-affairs with some of the most influential men of her time.
-She
+with some of the most influential men of her time.
+She was demonized

-was demonized by Napoleon for her forthrightness, her powerful
+by Napoleon for her forthrightness, her powerful intellect,

-intellect, and her prestigious salon, a hothouse of subversive
+and her prestigious salon, a hothouse of subversive ideas and

-ideas and sexual intrigue.
-The emperor exiled her, on and off,
+sexual intrigue.
+The emperor exiled her, on and off, for the

-for the last two decades of her life.
-Madame de Staël -
+last two decades of her life.
+Madame de Staël - force of

-force of nature, exuberant idealist, and ultimate enthusiast
+nature, exuberant idealist, and ultimate enthusiast - waged

-- waged a lifelong struggle against all that was tyrannical,
+a lifelong struggle against all that was tyrannical, cynical,

 liberalism that radiated throughout Europe during the nineteenth